-122. The Proceeds of Crime Act 2002 (POCA) sought to incorporate preexisting money laundering offences and asset recovery legislation into a more accessible framework and provides the police with tools to remove profits gained through criminal activity.
+- 124. POCA sought to incorporate pre-existing money laundering offences and asset recovery legislation into a more accessible framework to provide the police with tools to remove profits gained through criminal activity.
 It allows the police to apply for confiscation orders in relation to people who benefit from criminal conduct or have a criminal lifestyle.
 Even if a criminal conviction fails, assets can still be seized with the onus on the individual to prove that these assets are not the fruits of illegal enterprise.
-Data collated in suspicious activity reports (SARs) made by financial institutions were now accessible to police forces on a central database.

-- 123. In July 2006 the threshold for cash forfeiture was reduced to £1000 (from £5000).
+We were told that data collated in suspicious activity reports (SARs) made by financial institutions were now accessible to forces on a central database. - 125.
+In July 2006 the threshold for cash forfeiture was reduced to £1000 (from £5000).
 The aim of this threshold reduction was to target street level dealers and low level borough or cross borough criminal activity, such as money laundering or drug dealing.
-Under this legislation officers are able to make seizures of cash for up to 48 hours after an arrest, after this they must apply to the magistrates court for a forfeiture order.
+Under this legislation officers are able to make seizures of cash for up to 48 hours after an arrest, by which time they must apply to the magistrates court for a forfeiture order.
 Prior to the threshold changes, applications for confiscations or seizures under POCA legislation were covered by the central magistrates' court division for London or crown court, depending on the nature of the application.
-Orders can now be obtained through any magistrates' court. - 124.
-The members of Independent Advisory Groups IAG83 responsible for monitoring MPS action at borough level have for some time suggested that there are a number of negative role models within local communities who appear to be profiting financially from involvement in street level or localised crime.
-The MPS has made specific reference to expanding its use of POCA legislation in its Drug Strategy and Delivery Plan in order to target borough based asset recoveries and seizures and more specifically these negative role models.
-We welcome the commitment to do this, but would like to see a specific plan aimed at ensuring all officers are developing an awareness of how this legislation can be used more effectively. - 125.
+Orders can now be obtained through any magistrates' court.

+- 126. The members of Independent Advisory Groups IAG85 responsible for monitoring MPS action at borough level have for some time suggested that there are a number of negative role models within local communities who appear to be financially profiting from involvement in street level or localised crime.
+The MPS has made specific reference to POCA legislation in their Drug Strategy and Delivery Plan in order to target borough based asset recoveries and seizures and more specifically these negative role models.
+We welcome the commitment to do this, but would like to see a specific plan aimed at ensuring all officers are developing an awareness of how this legislation can be used more effectively. - 127.
 The scrutiny was also made aware of the concerns from local borough commanders and community groups that efforts to support local enforcement of asset recovery and seizures required community participation, but that the redistribution of the revenues gained through asset recovery did not appear to benefit these communities.
 The lack of reinvestment through these funds to support long term sustainable local projects designed to prevent or deter involvement in drugs, particularly for young people, needs to be addressed as the MPS develops its use of POCA.
-We recognise however, that the focus on building financial investigation capacity within the organisation is a priority, as indicated in the current strategy. - 126.
+We recognise, however, that the focus on building financial investigation capacity within the organisation is a priority, as indicated in the current strategy. - 128.
 The new MPS Drugs Strategy highlights the use of POCA, but does not make it clear how the MPS is going to communicate this development to other partners, particularly the criminal justice system.
-The Courts will need to be aware of what the MPS is trying to achieve through use of this new legislation for it to be more effective.
-The probation service and other partners may also need to be consulted as the use of POCA may have an impact on other circumstances of the individual, such as their housing or their ability to attend suitable treatment programmes.
+Magistrates will need to be aware of what the MPS is trying to achieve through use of this new legislation for it to be more effective.
+The probation service and other partners may also need to be consulted as the use of POCA may have an impact on other circumstances of the individual, such as housing or their ability to attend suitable treatment programmes.